alex-netkachov/pwd/README.md

-In the terminal application ([terminal](https://github.com/microsoft/terminal), cmd, xterm, etc) navigate to the folder where you want to store your password files and either run the downloaded executable execute `pwd.sh` or `pwd.bat` from the cloned repository:
+In the terminal application ([terminal](https://github.com/microsoft/terminal), cmd, xterm, etc) navigate to the folder where you want to store your password files and either run the downloaded executable or run `pwd.sh` or `pwd.bat` from the cloned repository:

     $ mkdir passwords && cd passwords